CloudEarthAU/fortinet-block-pages-generator/README.md

 ## What this does
 1. Inlines resources, such as CSS and JavaScript files.
 2. Allows templates to be used to show/hide elements based on the page type
+3. Runs a server to preview the generated pages

 <details>
 <summary><h3>An example</h3></summary>